nashsclay/StrongHands-Masternode/README.md

 ## To Install the StrongHands-Masternode on VPS Server

-Go through setting up the wallet and MN infomration on your computer.
+Go through setting up the wallet and MN information on your computer.
 Then once that is ready to go, continue on to this guide.

+You will need a way to remote/ssh into your VPS server.
+I recommend using Putty.
+Putty can be downloaded for your system here. https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html
+Pick from the top two file choices.
+Newer systems use 64 bit.

 Please copy and paste the following commands into you connection with your server.
 Most common would be to use Putty.
 NOTE: Don't click on the links as that will only show you code.
 There is no need to do so.